-Any violation of the above stated rules the schools reserves the rights to immediately suspend or expel the student or it may result in the student's registration for the following year to be denied.
-The Administration reserves the right to make any regulation changes and/or corrections to the school's disciplinary policy whenever it is deemed necessary.
+For any violation of the above-stated rules the school reserves the right to immediately suspend or expel the student, and/or deny the student's registration for the following year.

+The Administration and the Board of Trustees reserve the right to make any regulation changes and/or corrections to the school's disciplinary policy whenever it is deemed necessary.